 One of Cheshire’s Market Towns, Bollington never stands still, with a constant stream of artistic and volunteer endeavour from the Bollington Brass Band, the Festival Choir, Bollington Light Opera Group (BLOG), the Festival Players and so many other gifted groups.

 The Discovery Centre can be found at Clarence Mill.
 Run by Bollington Civic Society, it continues to be very popular with those wishing to discover more about the town and its history and view their amazing collection of historic pictures.
-Canalside The Thread Radio on 102.8fm has firmly established its popularity throughout the east Cheshire area.
+Canalside Radio on 102.8fm has firmly established its popularity throughout the east Cheshire area.
 A wide range of sporting activity and achievement compliments all this fun.

 For details of What’s On check your copy of Bollington Live!, look at Bollington Arts Centre pages or call the Information centre (01625−576311).
 A monthly What’s On leaflet is available at the Town Hall and also available online here.